mvdh7/mvdh7.github.io/pages/team.md

 ## Vacant positions

-  * **BSc/MSc internship** at NIOZ Texel and Utrecht University: *Effects of organic matter and mineralogy on carbonate mineral dissolution.* [More info and apply here!](https://www.nioz.nl/en/education/uu-nioz-student-work-experience-1)
+  * **BSc/MSc internship** at NIOZ Texel and Utrecht University: *Effects of organic matter and mineralogy on carbonate mineral dissolution,* in collaboration with Olivier Sulpis (UU).
+[More info and apply here!](https://www.nioz.nl/en/education/uu-nioz-student-work-experience-1)

 ## Current PhD students